kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/principles/structural_modes_fixedset.md

 ## 🔹 Fourfold Configuration

-Each component below represents a distinct structural offset zone.
+Each of the four components below represents a distinct structural offset zone.
 They are non-instructive and non-sequential.

 ```yaml